-The purpose of lessons learned is to bring together any insights gained during a project that can be usefully applied on future projects.
+The purpose of lessons learned is to bring together any insights gained during a project that project managers can apply to future projects.

 You don't need a time machine to learn from the past.
 What tips do you have for your younger self to prevent past project mistakes?